Rationale

 Homework must be purposeful with clear expectations set.
 It should not be set where the students have not covered content previously and that they do not understand.

-On the day that teachers receive homework they have until the next homework cycle to give and provide feedback to the children.
-Homework is checked by the relevant subject teacher and if homework is not submitted then the students will attend P9 consultation where the work will be submitted in this lesson and supervised by a member of the academic team.
+After receiving the homework, the teacher has until the next homework cycle to give feedback to the students.
+Homework is checked by the relevant subject teacher, and if homework is not submitted, then the students will attend P9 consultation where the work will be submitted in this lesson and supervised by a member of the academic team.
 Work is handed to the P9 Coordinator, and this is passed to the subject teachers and classmaster.
 Teachers may set additional homework, at their discretion, and may give alternative deadlines for work completion, depending on the amount and the specifics of homework; this is particularly prevalent during key examination cycles where additional work may be given to support examination series.
 If students are absent from class or miss classroom learning then additional work will be provided for lessons, and this is required to be completed within 1 week.

-Parents/guardians are informed when homework is missing or incomplete by notification from the classmaster.
+Parents/guardians are informed when homework is missing or incomplete by notification from the subject teacher via Shkolo.
 The classmaster is informed by the subject teacher as well as the P9 Coordinator supporting with consultations so that there is transparency over what needs to be done, with deadlines.
-The deadline for homework is set one week after being given.
-Missed classwork is regarded in the same way and communication is provided to the classmaster, heads of department and academic supervisor for consistency.
-Persistent incomplete work is escalated to the Head of Secondary, as required (i.e. 2 or 3 weeks overdue and not complete in P9 consultations) and thereafter the Head of School for further action if necessary.
+The deadline for homework is at the discretion of each teacher, dependent on workload, but its deadline cannot exceed more than a week after the work was assigned, unless indicated as such by the teacher who has assigned it.
+It can apply especially to project work, extended over a period of time.
+Missed classwork is regarded in the same way, and communication is provided to the classmaster, key stage leaders and academic supervisor for consistency.
+Persistent incomplete work is escalated to the Head of Secondary, as required (i.e. 2 or 3 weeks overdue and not complete in P9 consultations).

 If a student attends P9 consultations, then they may not be allowed to go to their extracurricular activity as academic life sets the foundation for learning and development as well as ensuring pupil progress.